-XECUTIVE SUMMARY
+EXECUTIVE SUMMARY

 The Trump Foundation is a new philanthropic foundation that will devote its resources over the next 10-12 years to the improvement of educational achievement in Israel.

 The foundation seeks to cultivate effective teaching that caters to the needs, abilities and individual learning progress of students in secondary education, particularly in Mathematics and the Sciences.

-Through instrumental and pro-active grant-making, the foundation will implement three strategies which directly influence classroom instruction focusing on the talent, expertise and practice of teachers.
+Through instrumental and pro-active grantmaking, the foundation will implement three strategies which directly influence classroom instruction focusing on the talent, expertise and practice of teachers.

 Experience from other countries reveals that each of these three factors is immensely important; however systemic improvement is feasible only when they are combined.

+TALENT

-- 1. TALENT: ATTRACTING A NEW GENERATION OF TEACHERS improving the public image of teachers while harnessing excellence into the teaching profession. - 2.
-EXPERTISE: PREPARING TEACHERS FOR STUDENT-CENTERED INSTRUCTION creating the knowhow and the professional cadre to support practical teacher learning. - 3.
-PRACTICE: SHOWCASING EFFECTIVE PROFICIENCY OF EXCELLENT TEACHING collaborating with municipalities and school networks to demonstrate high-quality instruction.
+Improving the public image of teachers while harnessing excellence into the teaching profession.

+EXPERTISE

+Creating the knowhow and the professional cadre to support practical teacher learning.

+PRACTICE

+Collaborating with municipalities and school networks to demonstrate high-quality instruction.

 In order to pursue these three objectives, the Trump Foundation will support organizations and entrepreneurs with a proven track record of success, whose mission is aligned with the foundation's strategy.
 It will work transparently and in close coordination with the government, local authorities, universities, colleges, the teachers' unions, schools, and fellow philanthropists.
 The foundation will strive to ensure that its actions are sustainable, and its impact is long-term and broad in scope.
+1

-&lt;sup>1 1 We are grateful to the colleagues and experts who kindly volunteered their time to read the draft version of this paper; those who offered comments, remarks, and suggestions, and those who contributed from their wisdom and experience to improve our plan.
+[1] We are grateful to the colleagues and experts who kindly volunteered their time to read the draft version of this paper; those who offered comments, remarks, and suggestions, and those who contributed from their wisdom and experience to improve our plan.
 Special thanks are hereby attributed to: Shlomit Amichai, Zvika Arica, Bea Bearman, Gila Ben-Har, Nava Ben-Zvi, Barbara Chow, Ramon Cortines, Itzik Danziger, Avital Darmon, Shlomo Dovrat, John Ewing, Michael Feuer, Joel Fleishman, Chester Finn, Susan Fuhrman, Michael Garett, Pamela Grossman, Katie Haycock, Jane Hannaway, Haim Harari, Joel Klein, Irwin Kra, Sabrina Laine, Richard Laine, Adam Lefstein, Jennifer Lewis, Sivan Mcletchie, Lowell Milken, Roy Pea, Ofer Rimon, Jon Schnur, Rich Shavleson, Shimshon Shoshani, Judy Shulman, Lee Shulman, Yossi Vardi, Daniel Zajfman, Elaine Wolfensohm, and Zvi Zameret.